PeterMosmans/ansible-role-apache2/README.md

 Ansible Role: Apache2
 =========

-This role installs Apache2 on Debian Jessie servers.
+This role installs and configures Apache2 on Debian Jessie servers.
 The focus is on hardening a default Apache installation.
 It modifies the default Apache configuration, disables and enables specific modules.
+Furthermore it can deploy (a number of) website configuration files, SSL certificates and corresponding private keys.

 By default, the default website configuration will be disabled, and content of the default site (/var/www/html) will be **removed**.
-Furthermore it can deploy (a number of) website configuration files, SSL certificates and corresponding private keys.

 Requirements
 ------------